The Pantheon Rome (Italy)

 Are you interested in visiting the Pantheon in Rome Italy?
 The Pantheon is the best-preserved building from Roman days and is now a church.
-All tips for your visit to the Pantheon.
+All tips and tickets for your visit to the Pantheon.

 |Address||Piazza della Rotondo, Rome|

 |Metro||Stop Barberini (Line A), then walk another 8 minutes|